 Colonial Order of the Acorn

-Order of Indian War in the United States (former Surgeon General)
+Order of Indian Wars of the United States (former Surgeon General)

 General Society Sons of the Revolution